dspearson/phlegyas/README.md

 This should aid in the development cycle.

+The example VFS layer will create a single filesystem for attaching, and some example files within, with both dynamic and static content.

 When hitting inevitable issues, a simple call to `(r)` again will reset the service back to a clean state, ready to continue on your adventures.

+I have copied the test resources from [droyo's styx package](https://github.com/droyo/styx/), credit due for making it available.

+Run `lein test` to verify things work as they should.
+Currently, 100% of the provided framedumps are successfully handled, hopefully indicating that this is fully up to spec.